sommerfeld-io/release-watcher/README.md

     tty: true
 ```

-TO run with Docker directly, run the following command in directory where the `.release-watcher.json` file is located:
+To run with Docker directly, run the following command in directory where the `.release-watcher.json` file is located:

 ```bash
 docker run --rm -it --volume ".release-watcher.json:/app/.release-watcher.json" --volume "output:/app/output" sommerfeldio/release-watcher:latest